 Adelaide’s Florist has a short-term zone in the back for quick drop off or pickup, but no proper reserved parking spots.

-Union, Chase, Wells Fargo, Bank of America, and U.S. Bank should all have parking spaces or validated parking for customers.
+The banks in La Jolla — Union, Chase, Wells Fargo, Bank of America, and U.S. Bank — should all have parking spaces or validated parking for customers.
 You’ll be glad to know many of the spots are under shady trees, a blessing in the summertime.

 Diners at the famous seafood restaurant Crab Catcher can get validated parking for the underground lot, Coastwalk, directly below the restaurant.
 We recommend the delicious crab legs!